Disability strategy workshops and interviews

 Individual interviews

 Each one-on-one interview is about 40 to 60 minutes long.
-We can host up to 50 individual interviews before the end of February 2023.
+We can host up to 50 individual interviews before 12 June 2023.

 You can choose to be interviewed by phone or in an online meeting.